tuckerjt07/Angular-IndexedDb/README.md

 # Angular-IndexedDb
 This project is a collection of Angular factories dedicated to interacting with the built in IndexedDb browser database.

-This project is still in its infancy stage and as such will be violatile as it undergoes further maturity, development, and code coverage.
+This project is close to being production ready pending test case creation.

 The goal of this project is to be a comprehensive API for the browser based IndexedDb Database that can be injected into Angular.